chhuang-one/sqxclib/doc/SqTable.md

 * Because 'bool', 'int', 'double', and 'char' are C/C++ keywords, it must append '_' in tail of these methods.
 * Some methods/functions (such as boolean, integer, string, and binary) have shorter aliases.
-* text and clob methods/functions can specify SqType by user, or use default value.
+* text and clob methods/functions can specify SqType by user, or use the default type SQ_TYPE_STR.

 Below method is for C++ data type only.